Applications are available by registering for an application session. Registration is currently closed.

-Applications are available on the first Wednesday of the month.
+Registration will open on the FIRST Wednesday of the month.

 Pipe Fitters’ Local Union 597 utilizes a third party testing company to perform aptitude testing.